javalent/admonitions/README.md

 ## Non-code block Admonitions

-> :heavy_exclamation_mark: This syntax will be removed in a future version!
+> :heavy_exclamation_mark: This syntax has been officially removed as of Admonitions 7.0.0.
 >
-> It is no longer possible to enable this syntax.
-Legacy support will continue until version **7.0.0**.

-Please note: An additional non-code block syntax can be seen in the [Microsoft Document Syntax](#microsoft-document-syntax) section.
+> Use the [Obsidian Callout box](https://help.obsidian.md/Use+callouts) syntax instead!

 As of version 6.0.0, there is a new setting: Enable Non-codeblock Admonitions.